PBrockmann/VTK_Mapper/README.md

 VTK_Mapper
 ==========

-Display output from your ESM with VTK_Mapper, a python application based on netCDF4, numpy, and VTK modules.
+Display netCDF CF files with VTK_Mapper, a python application based on netCDF4, numpy, and VTK modules.